bigOconstant/Dbus-process-to-process/Readme.md

 Curious how dbus could be used for process to process communication,

-This is a minimal example of a project with two applications.
-A client and server.
+This is a minimal example of a project with three applications.
+A client and server in C++ and a client in golang.

 The Server listens on dbus for a message. `./build/server`.
 The client sends a message to the server, `./build/client/client "hello world"`.